Head to Head Review: Viridian Therapeutics (VRDN) vs. Its Rivals

 |881

-Viridian Therapeutics presently has a consensus price target of $40.00, suggesting a potential upside of 128.57%.
-As a group, “Medical laboratories” companies have a potential upside of 35.68%.
-Given Viridian Therapeutics’ stronger consensus rating and higher possible upside, equities analysts plainly believe Viridian Therapeutics is more favorable than its competitors.
+Viridian Therapeutics presently has a consensus target price of $40.00, suggesting a potential upside of 128.31%.
+As a group, “Medical laboratories” companies have a potential upside of 37.16%.
+Given Viridian Therapeutics’ stronger consensus rating and higher probable upside, research analysts plainly believe Viridian Therapeutics is more favorable than its rivals.

 Profitability

-This table compares Viridian Therapeutics and its competitors’ net margins, return on equity and return on assets.
+This table compares Viridian Therapeutics and its rivals’ net margins, return on equity and return on assets.

 |Net Margins